 The curricula generally reflect the qualification objectives of the study programmes.
 The contents of the courses are well-balanced, logically connected and oriented towards the intended learning outcomes.
 The degree and programme names correspond to the contents of the curricula and the programmes' objectives.
-However, the panel recommend to modernise the programme e.g. by implementing digital transformation.
-Moreover, entrepreneurship would be an interesting topic in order to broaden student's employment fields, given the goal thre university defined.
+The panel appreciates the methodological approach of the faculty and encourage them to stay on that path.
+As soon as possible and useful in the Vietnamese education and job market, it could be a good idea to change from SPSS to an open source software.
+The university states that SPSS still is a popular and specialized software for processing social science data in Vietnam due to the fact that

 The overall objectives of the study programmes as well as the presented teaching and learning materials demonstrate the achievement of Bachelor level.
+However, the panel recommends to update to update the literature and to offer a bigger variety of textbooks.